garyaure-ev/s30-laravel-react-client/README.md

 `REACT_APP_API_BASE_URL=http://localhost:8000/api`

-Please make sure the URL matched the backend API path, the above is based on the defaule `php artisan serve` of Laravel Framework.
+Please make sure the URL matched the backend API path, the above is based on the default `php artisan serve` of Laravel Framework.

 ## Available Scripts